airsports-no/airsportslivetracking/readme.md

 1. Clone the repository.
 Be sure to clone using unix line endings.
 2. Install docker and docker-compose on your preferred operating system (https://hub.docker.com/editions/community/docker-ce-desktop-windows/)
 2. Download raster maps from https://drive.google.com/drive/folders/1068gCZ6RhCijCU0CsAIHXznLyedD9qZZ?usp=sharing
 3. Extract the files into the relevant map folders into the subfolder "mapserver" inside the project.
-Note that the map for the names must be exactly the same as from the supported list.
+Note that the map folder names must be exactly the same as from the supported list.
 Currently supported maps are:
   1. m517_bergen
   2. Norway_N250